Heart & Lung Care

 Six Years and Counting!

 Every second counts with a heart attack.
-That's why in June 2014, Mercy celebrated five years of providing 100 percent of our heart attack patients with “door to balloon” times faster than the national standard.
+That's why in June 2015, Mercy celebrated six years of providing 100 percent of our heart attack patients with “door to balloon” times faster than the national standard.

 "Door to balloon" is the time it takes from when a patient enters the ER to when they receive life-saving intervention with heart vessel balloon angioplasty.